microsoft/BotFramework-WebChat/samples/full-bundle/README.md

-# Sample -  Getting Started with Web Chat CDN
+# Sample -  Getting started with Web Chat CDN

 > This is a great sample for first-time Web Chat users.

-## Description
 A simple web page with a maximized and full-featured Web Chat embed from a CDN.
 This includes Adaptive Cards, Cognitive Services, and Markdown-It dependencies.

 # Test out the hosted sample

 - [Try out MockBot](https://microsoft.github.io/BotFramework-WebChat/full-bundle)

 # How to run locally